 Discretionary sales surtax applies to transactions when:

 Selling dealers pay discretionary sales surtax along with sales and use tax on the Sales and Use Tax Return.
-You can file and pay the tax and surtax using Revenue's secure web application or you may buy software from an approved vendor.
+You can file and pay the tax and surtax using Revenue's secure web application, or you may buy software from software vendor.
 You can access the web application using your certificate number and business partner number or a Revenue-issued user ID and password.
 You must enroll in our e-Services program to receive a user ID and password.
 Enrollment has advantages: you can save your bank account and contact information, view your filing history, and reprint returns.

 Guide for Business Owners contains detailed information about calculating sales and use tax and discretionary sales surtax, filing returns, and more.